cynkra/indiedown/README.md

 Template assets are stored in a folder `indiedown`.
 The folder is usually located in the `inst` folder of an R package, but could be put to any location.

 The folder contains all the necessary information to customize your markdown template.
-Below is a description of its elements:
+It can contain basic pandoc settings, additional LaTeX settings and dynamic pandoc settings.

 ### Basic Settings